WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 # Backtracking

 Backtracking by itself is a general algorithm best used for constraint satisfaction problems.
-The tell-tale signs of a problem best suited for backtracking is **finding all or some solutions that meet certain criteria / constraint**.
+The tell-tale signs of a problem best suited for it is **finding all or some solutions that meet certain criteria / constraint**.
 Specifically, we must be able to test partial solutions against the criteria.
 Backtracking builds partial solutions **recursively** in a depth-search fashion, and checks them against the criteria.
-If the partial solution meets the constraint, it expands upon the solution and generates new paths.
+If the partial solution meets the constraint, it expands from there and generates more new paths.
 Otherwise, it **backtracks** to the previously valid path and explore other options.
 Examples of such problems include:

 * Puzzles like Soduku, Crosswords, etc - these usually only have 1 unique solution that needs to be identified.
 * Combinations/permutations of certain elements (numbers, characters, ...) that meets certain criteria - these usually ask us for all possible solutions available.